signalfx/splunk-otel-collector/docs/troubleshooting.md

 ## Gathering Support Information

-If you are unable to determine why something is not working then you can [email support](mailto:signalfx-support@splunk.com).
+Existing customers unable to determine why something is not working can [email support](mailto:signalfx-support@splunk.com).
 When opening a support request, it is important to include as much information about the issue as possible
 including: